 With so many water features available on the market, it can be difficult to decide which style is most suitable for your outside space.
 Each water feature has different benefits, depending on the look, style and ambience you are trying to achieve.

 Here are our top tips to help with your decision:

 The water feature chosen for your outside space will determine the amount of effort and expense involved in the installation stage.
-By far the easiest water features to install, self-contained fountains require little or no excavation work and more often that not do not need to be installed by a specialist.
+By far the easiest water features to install, self-contained fountains require little or no excavation work and more often than not do not need to be installed by a specialist.

 You will however need access to an electricity point to power the pump, and we recommend seeking assistance from a professional electrician when fixing the plug or armour plating.
-Aside from a couple of hours work, a self-contained fountain is one of the simplest water feature designs to install.
+Aside from a couple of hours of work, a self-contained fountain is one of the simplest water feature designs to install.